 To find out more about the legal requirements for homeschooling in New Mexico, Time4Learning recommends that you visit your state’s Department of Education website.
 Each state in the U.S. has different requirements for homeschooling families, and these requirements can frequently change, so we suggest doing thorough research to make sure that you are complying with your individual state regulations.
 You can also visit one of these sites:

 - The Home School Mom’s New Mexico support page

-Legal disclaimer: This section is one family's story and how they meet the mandatory school attendance laws in New Mexico.
+Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in New Mexico.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

-We are involved in both local and state homeschool support groups.
+Families can be involved in both local and state homeschool support groups.
 Usually, local groups ask for new members to attend at least one activity per month for the first two months.
 They encourage all new members to get actively involved from the beginning, so new members are welcome to arrange activities, classes and outings.
-I, of course, plan something that my girls will enjoy as every other parent does for their own children, that way there is something for every age.
-So there is a fruitful of activities to choose from.

 I LOVE Time4Learning!
 It holds the attention of my kids, plus I can keep track of their learning without hovering over their shoulders.